2006 Emsdetten school shooting: Weapons

-During the attack, Bosse was armed with a Burgo .22 caliber bolt-action air rifle, an Ardesa percussion rifle, a pistol, and an Ardesa "Patriot" caplock pistol.
+During the attack, Bosse was armed with a Burgo .22-calibre bolt-action rifle, an Ardesa percussion rifle, an air pistol, and an Ardesa "Patriot" caplock pistol.
 The barrels and stocks of the two rifles were sawed off.
 In addition, three smoke bombs and a knife were found on Bosse's body, ten additional smoke bombs and an incendiary bomb in his backpack, and four pipe bombs planted around the school.
 A search in his car recovered four more smoke bombs, three incendiary bombs, and a machete.
 A search in his parents' house recovered a gas gun, an airsoft weapon, an air rifle, and various chemicals.

 Bosse purchased the percussion rifle from an online weapons dealer.
 The dealer confirmed that Bosse had participated in three online auctions during the two months prior to the attack; all three auctions sold weapons.
 However, the auctions only sold weapons to people aged over 18 years.
 Attorney Wolfgang Schweer confirmed to the WDR that no investigation was launched against the auctions.
 The bolt-action rifle that Bosse was armed with during the attack had been purchased by him from a 24-year-old male relative in exchange for an airsoft gun; the man was not aware of Bosse's true intent.